Democrats introduce ‘DeJoy Act’ in opening salvo against USPS leader’s mail-slowing plan

 “This part of the plan will drive mail volume down to levels not seen since before it reached 100 billion in 1980,” the Alliance of Nonprofit Mailers wrote in its newsletter.
 “If we mailers win our federal lawsuit, the plan is sunk.”

-Lawmakers are beginning to share that concern as they’re bombarded with calls from local constituents worried about if their medications, paychecks and bills will arrive late.
+Lawmakers are beginning to share that concern as they are bombarded with calls from local constituents worried about if their medications, paychecks and bills will arrive late.
 Already over the summer when DeJoy implemented a smaller round of service cuts, major mail-order pharmacies told Senate investigators that some patients experienced “significant” delays in receiving mailed prescriptions.
 In recent months, untold numbers of consumers have complained of late fees assessed on bills that were held up in the mail.

 “This is the best way to kill your business,” Krishnamoorthi said, “which is to basically say to your customers, ‘We’re not going to meet your expectations.
 You’re going to meet our service realities, regardless of what ends up happening.’”